Healthy Communities

 Inactive Status

 Inactive status is available for licensees who wish to no longer practice in the state of Arkansas.
 To apply for inactive status the licensee must hold a license that is active.
 If inactive status is requested more than 30 days after expiration, late fees will apply.
-Requests for inactive status must be made to the Board in writing.
+Request for inactive status must be made to the Board in writing.
+The individual shall not engage in the practice of speech-language pathology and/or audiology in a non-exempt facility in Arkansas while his/her/their license is inactive.

 Delinquent Renewals

 Delinquent renewals will be accepted by the board through the mail.
 A licensee is considered delinquent if it is postmarked after July 15, and a late fee will apply.
-In order to renew after July 15, a licensee must contact the Board to receive the additional required documentation.
+To renew after July 15, a licensee must submit the paper renewal form, the renewal fee, plus the additional late fee.
+The following penalties are added to the renewal fee according to the tardiness of the renewal:

 Resources: